madhiemw/NLP-xgboost/readme.md

 the input need to be file ".csv", and the text that want to be tested need to be put in the 'review' column.

+and the process of tarining can be seen in "train notebook" folder